 This example shows you how to use Simulink® Report Generator™ to compare XML files from two Simulink models.
 You can view and merge the Simulink and Stateflow® XML differences in the resulting report.

 This example shows you how to use Simulink Report Generator XML comparison to understand what has changed between two different designs.
 The designs are based upon the Simulink and Stateflow model sf_car.
 Some development work has added a new "kickdown" mode to the shift logic.
 You can use the Simulink Report Generator to compare XML files from the two models and produce a report for exploring and merging the differences.
-Run the following commands to open the two example models:

 Run the following commands to compare XML files from the models.